Edward Elgar Publishing: Awards and reputation

 A 2012 working paper claimed that Elgar was the most cited publisher in Management, second most cited in Law, fourth in Economics/ Business and sixth in Political Science and International Relations in the Thomson Reuters Social Science Citation Index.

+Other Rankings of academic publishers include Edward Elgar Publishing as a leading publisher, including the Australian Political Science rankings (Ranked as A) and the Granada ranking (Top 10).